$10 million in COVID-19 relief awarded to movie theaters in Wisconsin

 The National Association of Theater Owners of Wisconsin & Upper Michigan put out a statement Tuesday saying it was "deeply appreciative" of Evers’ efforts to help Wisconsin’s movie theaters.

+"The COVID-19 pandemic has had a significant impact on the movie theatre business across the United States," said Marcus Theatres spokeswoman Mari Randa.
+"At Marcus Theatres, the majority of our locations were closed for more than five months, and although some locations throughout our circuit are currently open, it is with limited new movies and reduced operating hours."

-"Governor Evers and his administration recognize that various industries, including movie theaters, are facing overwhelming challenges," said George Rouman, president of the association and owner of Rouman Cinema in Rhinelander, which got $87,000.
+George Rouman, president of the association and owner of Rouman Cinema in Rhinelander, which got $87,000, thanked Evers and his administration for recognizing that various industries, including movie theaters, are facing overwhelming challenges.

 "These grants will bridge us through what is expected to be a very difficult holiday period," he said, "and the fear that we may not see a major new release from a Hollywood studio until March or April."